Current Exhibitions

 April 8 – July 12, 2026

 The Chicano Mural Movement created by an immensely talented group of Chicana and Chicano artists is an essential chapter in the history of contemporary art in Southern California.
-Well researched by art historians, it is estimated that over 1,500 murals were created in California during the 1970s alone.
+Well-researched by art historians, it is estimated that over 1,500 murals were created in California during the 1970s alone.

 By fearlessly appropriating public spaces, Chicano and Chicana artists invented a new style and iconography which addressed the artists’ heritage and identities.